fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

 2. Create ``fitbenchmarking/controllers/<software_name>_controller.py``
    which contains a new subclass of ``BaseSoftwareController`` (from ``base_controller.py``).
-   This should implement 4 functions:
+   This should implement five functions:

    -  ``__init__()``: Initialise anything that is needed specifically for the software, do any work that can be done without knowledge of the